rmaguado/radio-foundation/README.md

 - Dataloader to eval using entire volume
 - script for running benchmark tests (after I have many datasets)

-- unit tests for image transforms and data loaders
+- scripts to test transforms (generate samples)

 - write userguide for data processing
-- unique PatchEmbed modules (from dinov2.layers) for each input type

 ## Overview